 Unassuming at first glance, New Jersey is actually much bigger and more diverse than a lot of people realize.
 There are a lot of fun places to visit in NJ!

 We’re going to take a look at some of the best New Jersey has to offer, starting in South Jersey, then heading up North.
 When we’re done, I’m sure you too will fall in love with the Garden State.

 Southern New Jersey’s Seaside Resort Town

 Cape May is at the very bottom tip of New Jersey.
 Because it’s so far down, you don’t even feel like you’re in NJ anymore!
-But although this beautiful small town is far down the Atlantic coast, it’s not one to be missed.
+But although it is far down the Atlantic coast, this is one of those small towns in New Jersey that shouldn’t be missed.

 Sitting right on the Atlantic Ocean, Cape May gives you some of the most breathtaking views of the sea.
 Plus, you’ll find plenty of things to do in Cape May.

 This quiet town is well-suited for older couples looking for a quiet getaway where they won’t be disturbed by rowdy spring-breakers.
 It’s also a great place for families to enjoy the Jersey shore without the typical crowding.
 Cape May is the perfect place for relaxation as you watch the waves on the sea.